popskraft/nutcracker/content/new-mexico/hand-cleaner.md

 benefitsBlocks:
   - title: "Top Choice for New Mexico Mechanics"
     text: >-
       Professional Hand Cleaner tackles grease and oil fast.
 Perfect for New Mexico auto shops and dealerships needing reliable mechanic supplies.
-(134 characters)
   - title: "Gentle on Hands"
     text: >-
       This soap’s conditioning formula keeps hands soft even after repeated use.
 Great for mechanics and technicians working long hours in service bays.
-(137 characters)
   - title: "Eco-Friendly Cleaning"
     text: >-
       Made with walnut shell scrubbers, this cleaner is green and effective.
 A smart pick for auto repair supplies in New Mexico with no harsh chemicals.
-(139 characters)
   - title: "Versatile for All Shops"
     text: >-
       Cleans oil, ink, and paint easily.
 Ideal for automotive workshops, body shops, and industrial garages needing heavy-duty Professional Hand Cleaner.
-(138 characters)
   - title: "No Greasy Residue"
     text: >-
       Unlike other soaps, this leaves hands clean, not slippery.
 Perfect for pros who need to get back to work fast without hassle in New Mexico garages.
-(140 characters)
   - title: "Cost-Saving Bulk Option"
     text: >-
       Super-concentrated formula cuts usage by 75%.
 A budget-friendly choice for high-volume auto service supplies and dealership maintenance stock.
-(136 characters)
   - title: "Fast Shipping to New Mexico"
     text: >-
       Get Professional Hand Cleaner delivered quick to your shop.
 Reliable supply for service centers and local mechanic supply distributors in the state.
-(141 characters)
   - title: "Heavy-Duty Performance"
     text: >-
       Built for diesel mechanics and tough jobs, this soap delivers industrial-strength cleaning power for professional workshops and fleet services.
-(137 characters)
   - title: "Safe for Daily Use"
     text: >-
       Moisturizing agents make it perfect for regular use.
 A must-have for technicians needing mechanic safety products and shop PPE in busy garages.
-(137 characters)

 # testimonials section
 testimonials: